zoeurk/tor-filtering/README.md

 ## Configure your firewall (I use nftables)
 We need to create a rules like:
 chain TOR {
-&emsp;ct original bytes != 60 counter packets 0 bytes 0 log prefix "[NetFilter] Tor User: " flags all
+&emsp;ct original bytes != 60 counter log prefix "[NetFilter] Tor User: " flags all
-&emsp;ct count over 1 counter packets 0 bytes 0 log prefix "[NetFilter] Tor User: " flags all
+&emsp;ct count over 1 counter log prefix "[NetFilter] Tor User: " flags all
 }
 iifname $interface ct state new tcp dport 80 jump TOR
-iifname $interface ct state new tcp dport 80 log prefix "[NetFilter] Services User: " flags all
+iifname $interface ct state new tcp dport 80 counter log prefix "[NetFilter] Services User: " flags all
 Of course you can simply drop(, reject) it, or redirect it to another service.

 ## Configure your logs